Highlighting & restoring a backcountry trail network through the Caribou-Targhee National Forest.

 - Your bike and bike/work clothes.
 You will only need to carry your personal gear for the day.
 All tools/equipment will be transported by the Palisades Ranger District.

 - Food and water for the morning and day.
-We will have extra water at Hunts Corral during the work day.
 We also have post work beers and dinner covered (only for folks who have signed up).

 - Bug spray and sunscreen